ericmedvet/slides/advanced-programming-2122/13-key-apis.md

 ## Stream operations

 Three phases:
-1. get from a source source (collection, array, ...)
+1. get from a source (collection, array, ...)
 2. apply a pipeline of **intermediate operations**
   - transform a stream into another stream
 3. apply one **terminal operation**